kvxi/redwake-agent/README.md

 Redwake Agent is almost ready for public distribution.

+INSTALL: curl -fsSL https://redwakeproject.com/install.sh | sh
+Then, add to path by copying and pasting when prompted.
+Run with "rwa" in any project directory you want

 ```sh
 rwa                         # use the current directory as the workspace
 rwa /path/to/project        # use another workspace